 The parents asked their daughter to help clean up the basement that they rented out.
 The whole place is now a bacteria infested drug lab.
 No a big deal for Adera.

-Sticking with the classic horror theme, we needed something to illustrate the 51 sections of the website.
+Sticking with the classic horror theme, I needed something to illustrate the 51 sections of the website.

-We created mini illustrations in a kind of 60's style.
-It turned out to be lots of fun and in the end we worked with Adera to use these in future promotional materials.
+I created mini illustrations in a kind of 60's style.
+It turned out to be lots of fun and in the end I worked with Adera to use these in future promotional materials.

 Paralax magic done with the power of WebGL.